data-science-math285-w20/github-classroom-for-students/README.md

 2. We will give you a link to an assignment, either through email or the class page.
 This will happen for each new assignment.
 Then follow the instructions for getting the homework repository set up for this particular assignment on GitHub.
 Note that after you accept an assignment for the first time, we will send you an invite to join the classroom organization as a member.
 Please accept this.
 You will probably get an email with the invitation, but you should also see a link at the top of your main GitHub page.

 3. Enter the homework repository on GitHub (this is online--GitHub is different from Git!).
-Click “Clone or Download”, and make sure it says “Clone with SSH” in bold in the top left of the pop-up box.
+Click “Clone or Download”.
+If you are using SSH (step 5 above), make sure it says “Clone with SSH” in bold in the top left of the pop-up box.
 If not, click on the blue “Use SSH” button on the top right of the pop-up box.
 Now copy the link in the box to your clipboard.
+If you are not using an SSH key, make sure it says "Clone with HTTPS" (I think this is the default setting).

 4. In Rstudio, go to File -> New Project.
 Click Version Control, then Git.
 Paste the link you just copied into the Repository URL box.
 Leave the Project directory name blank (or keep the auto-filled name).
 Browse to find your Math283/homework folder and create this assignment as a subdirectory of your homework folder.